Multiple scattering-assisted fluorescence amplification: towards biological applications: Experimental setup

 \subsection{Determination of the optimal acquisition time-window}

-As FITC is submitted to photobleaching \cite{song1995photobleaching} we need to characterize fluorescence decay in response to extended exposure.
-This, in turn, determines the number of pulses we can shine on the sample before bleaching sets in.
-Sequences of fluorescence spectra have been collected for 1200 pulses (2 minutes) for each pair of experimental parameters ($C_N$, ${E}_p$).
-We observe a sharp fluorescence reduction, followed by a slower one which reaches half of its initial value after approximately 1 minute (data not shown).
-Due to the first decrease, we determine an optimum time window consisting of 10 pulses (1s) which avoids photobleaching and holds for all pairs of experimental parameters ($C_N$, ${E}_p$).
-Thus, measurements will be taken on a fresh, unused sample, which will be illuminated by only 10 pulses before replacement.
+As FITC is subject to photobleaching \cite{song1995photobleaching}, we need to characterise the fluorescence decay in response to prolonged exposure.
+This in turn determines the number of pulses to which we can expose the sample, before bleaching occurs.
+Sequences of fluorescence spectra were collected for 1200 pulses (2 minutes) for each pair of experimental parameters ($C_N$, ${E}_p$).
+We observe a sharp fluorescence decrease for all NP concentrations (Fig. ~\ref{bleach200}) which complicates the measurement.
+In order to enable a statistically significant sample -- due to fluctuations in the pump pulse energy -- while containing the influence of photobleaching, we use a 1s time window (10 pump pulses) as a reasonable compromise for all pairs of experimental parameters ($C_N$, ${E}_p$).
+Measurements are therefore made on a fresh, unused sample that is exposed to only 10 pulses before being replaced.